Waterloo Warriors: Women's Ice Hockey

 The Waterloo Warriors Women's Ice Hockey team competes in the West division of the Ontario University Athletics (OUA) conference of U Sports.
 Head coach Shaun Reagan has led the team since 2011, winning coach of the year in his first season.
 Initially starting off as a club team, they became a varsity team and joined the OUA in the 2002–03 season.
 The team clinched their first playoff berth in their third season, and have been had varying results since the team's inception, with most of their success coming after the 2019–20 season, which was cancelled due to the COVID-19 pandemic.
 After several consistently well performing regular seasons in 2021–22 and 2022–23, in the 2023–24 season the team went on to win their first ever conference title at the McCaw Cup championship after an 18–10 regular season record, and placed fourth at the U Sports National tournament.
 In the 2024-2025 season the defending McCaw Cup champions had a rematch of the 2023-2024 Provincial Championship.
-The black and gold fell short to the Varsity Toronto Blues losing 2-3.
-In the Miller Waste Usports Women's Hockey Championship the Warriors had a clean run winning 3-0, to the first seed Alberta Panda's, 5-1 to the Concordia Stingers but fell short loosing 3-0 to the Biship Gaiters earning a Silver Medal and finishing Second in the country.
+The black and gold fell short to the Varsity Toronto Bluesm losing 2-3.
+In the Miller Waste Usports Women's Hockey Championship the Warriors had a clean run winning 3-0, to the first seed Alberta Panda's, 5-1 to the Concordia Stingers but fell short, losing 3-0 to the Bishop's Gaiters earning a Silver Medal and finishing Second in the country.